sudheerj/vuejs-interview-questions/README.md

      ```
 54.  ### What are plugins and their various services?

      Plugins provides global-level functionality to Vue application.
-The plugins provides various services,
+The plugins provide various services,
      1. Add some global methods or properties.
 For example, vue-custom-element
      2. Add one or more global assets (directives, filters and transitions).
 For example, vue-touch
      3. Add some component options by global mixin.
 For example, vue-router
      4. Add some Vue instance methods by attaching them to Vue.prototype.
      5. A library that provides an API of its own, while at the same time injecting some combination of the above.
 For example, vue-router
 55.  ### How to create a plugin?
-     The Plugin is created by exposing an install method which takes Vue constructor as a first argument along with options.
+     The Plugin is created by exposing an `install` method which takes Vue constructor as a first argument along with options.
 The structure of VueJS plugin with possible functionality would be as follows,
       ```javascript
       MyPlugin.install = function (Vue, options) {
         // 1. add global method or property